Top 10 Best Road Trip Destinations in the USA

 This straight 145 mile journey along Interstate 17 with a minor detour on Route 179(Red Rock Scenic Byway) and 89a to Flagstaff, Arizona or north-south to Phoenix; is definitely a perfect unique road trip experience to have in this top 10 list.
 Compared to the dense green, orange and colourful forest filled journeys, this trip sends you through the vast seemingly endless dessert terrains and skyscraper like rock formations that crown the horizon making you feel as though you're on another planet.
 However, make sure to stop and admire the National Monument/ancient cliff dwelling “the Montezuma Castle” or visit the Rock State Park where you can plunge down a natural waterslide that's been carved into the rock to reassure you of human civilisation and to have some fun.

 Route 66, the original highway from Chicago to Los Angeles measures a whopping 2, 451 miles (3, 945 Kilometers) has now been replaced by the new Interstate highway system to reduce time and travel distance.
 However, the history on this road cannot be replaced and is the very reason this road is so popular today.
-With dozens of remarkable old highway towns, to the vast desolate desert plains and even forested (often snowy) Kaibab Plateau to the Grand Canyon, is definitely a road trip to indulge in.
-For this drive, you'll have commence in downtown Chicago on I-55 south and heading to St. Louis where you can visit the Lake of the Ozarks in Missouri.
-Continue west on Interstate 70 where you'll pass by some Kansas mining towns but make sure to stop in Amarillo, Texas to check out the Cadillac Ranch.
-Continue west from Amarillo on US-56 to Santa Fe and jump on Interstate 40 at Albuquerque to end this epic trip at the Grand Canyon's South Rim in Williams, Arizona.
+With dozens of remarkable old highway towns, to the vast desolate desert plains, this is definitely a road trip to indulge in.
+See the sights of downtown Chicago, visit St. Louis and make a stop at the unique Cadillac Ranch in Amarillo.

 Outer Banks - North Carolina